-Rebecca is the recipient of the Laura Ganley Award (Indpsire), the Bilborough Bursary (Goodenough College), a Canada Council for the Arts grant, and in 2016 was a finalist for the Sylva Gelber Foundation Award.
+Rebecca is the recipient of the Laura Ganley Award (Indpsire), the Bilborough Bursary (Goodenough College), a Canada Council for the Arts grant, and in 2016 and 2017 was a finalist for the Sylva Gelber Foundation Award.
 She has completed several young artist programs including the Canadian Operatic Arts Academy, the Accademie Dell Europa Opera and the Jackdaw’s Music Education Trust Singing in Russian Course.

 In addition to training in opera, Rebecca has studied dance extensively.
 She has over 15 years of training in Ballet, Jazz, Tap, Lyrical and Contemporary Dance, as well as more recent experience with ballroom styles.
 Rebecca has completed Stage Combat Basic Level Certificate from Fight Directors of Canada and is proficient in hand-to-hand stage combat, rapier and quarterstaff.